-- 1 The investigation committee shall comprise an equal number of members from each Council. - 2 For the election of the members and of the chairpersons and for the decision-making procedure, Article 43 paragraphs 1-3 and Article 92 paragraphs 1 and 2 apply respectively by analogy. - Inserted by Annex No II 2 of the Law Enforcement Authorities Act of 19 March 2010, in force since 1 Jan.
-2011 (AS 2010 3267; BBI 2008 8125).
+1 The investigation committee shall comprise an equal number of members from each chamber.

+2 For the election of the members and of the chairpersons and for the decisionmaking procedure, Article 43 paragraphs 1-3 and Article 92 paragraphs 1 and 2 apply respectively by analogy.